1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 4. Manage Stress

-Consider gentle yoga or walking in Buffalo Bayou Park.
+Take gentle yoga or a walk in the Buffalo Bayou Park

 5. Keep a Symptom Journal